 5.2.4.
-The Extent to Which Confidentiality of Records Identifying the Participant Will be Maintained Must Be Described
+The Extent to Which Confidentiality of Records Identifying the Participant Will be Maintained Must Be Described appropriately secured, and should contain necessary locked files or other storage equipment.

 Confidentiality of all participant information is assured in all participating centers.
 No unauthorized personnel should have access to participant records or results of interviews or tests.
-All record storage rooms should be appropriately secured, and should contain necessary locked files or other storage equipment.
-Participants should be informed that their personal contact information will be shared with other investigators at other institutions participating in the LIFE study.
+Additionally, all record storage rooms should be